 “Porcelain veneers” or “dental laminates” are thin, custom created shells or jackets designed to cover the fronts of teeth.
-Bonded porcelain veneer restorations offer a durable and predictable way of creating or restoring beauty to a smile and/or can be used to re-establish function and strength.
+These bonded restorations offer a durable and predictable way of creating or restoring beauty to a smile and/or can be used to re-establish function and strength.
 These thin sheets of ceramic are becoming a very popular treatment choice for cosmetic dentists, prosthodontists and a growing number of general dentists.
 Veneers only cover the parts of the tooth that have been damaged or injured or that require modification of shape or color and they can be a far more conservative alternative to dental crowns.
+The more skilled the dental practitioner is, often less tooth structure is removed.

 Uses of Porcelain Veneers: